RoLen Models Inc.

 Bell Jet Ranger

-On March 30, 1970 RoLen Inc. became RoLen Plastics Inc. and 18 years in business in Elyria, OH., RoLen Models Inc. stopped model production and sold the remaining model inventory to Precise Models Inc. with Precise finishing the last 300 Bell helicopters under RoLen contract.
+On March 30, 1970 RoLen Inc. became RoLen Plastics Inc. and 18 years in business in Elyria, OH., RoLen Models Inc. stopped model production and sold the remaining model inventory to Precise Models Inc. with Precise finishing the last 300 Bell helicopters to fulfill a RoLen contract.
 Stan Lenovitch had passed away and the business was moved approximately 10 miles to Grafton, OH.

 The new location was located at 1009 Commerce Drive, Grafton, OH. and consisted of a 24,000 sq. ft. of manufacturing, warehousing and office space with up to 18 injection molding machines.
 On June 10, 2013 RoLen Plastics Inc. filed for voluntary Chapter 7 bankruptcy and the public auction of remaining assets was held in November.
 A few injection model molds, models and blanks were included in the sale.